ninanung/Vue-practice/README.md

 __propsAndAction.html :__ Practice using props and action in child, parent component.
 Using fetch for data.
 __todoComponent.html :__ Doing same function like "styleExample.html" but made by Vue component.
 To make "component to component communication", use '$emit' and '$on'.
 _!!Notice!!_ - While coding todolist, i find out that i forgot 'v-bind:class="createdMethod()"'form can control class.
 It could be usful, so don't forget.
+__webpacktext :__ Test file for webpack and package config.
+Practice how to set webpack and packages.